The Weeknd Shades Justin Bieber On New Song ‘Some Way’: ‘Your Girl Fell In Love With Me’

 The Weeknd, 26, is making sure Justin Bieber, 22, knows Selena Gomez, 24, is all his on his new song, “Some Way,” with Nav.
 “I think your girl, think your girl, fell in love with me,” he sings on the track.
 “She say my f*** and my tongue game a remedy.”

 OMG!
 And it gets even crazier in the chorus, where he adds, “I just took that chick and I know you feelin’ some way, she just want a n**** like me, you feelin’ some way.”
-He also threw shade at ex Bella Hadid!
+He also threw shade at ex Bella Hadid, when he said, “none of my girls, of my girls gon’ get over me!”

 Selena Gomez Throws The Weeknd A Surprise Party — Pics

 Selena has kept quiet amidst all this drama, but she’s made it clear that she’s all-in with her new relationship.
-Justin sure seemed far from her mind as she cuddled and made out with The Weeknd on a private yact last weekend, and let’s be real, she wouldn’t just throw a $30,000 birthday party for anyone.
-Unfortunately, the 26-year-old is about to head overseas on a months-long tour, so it’s unclear what’s next for the lovebirds.
+Justin sure seemed far from her mind as she cuddled and made out with The Weeknd on a private yacht last weekend, and let’s be real, she wouldn’t just throw a $30,000 birthday party Dave & Busters for anyone, but she did just that for The Weeknd on Feb.
+13. Unfortunately, the 26-year-old is about to head overseas on a months-long tour, so it’s unclear what’s next for the lovebirds.
 Maybe she’ll join him in Europe!?

 HollywoodLifers, what do you think of The Weeknd’s new song?
 Do you think he’s calling out Justin?